Teksta versija

 12) conformity assessment body - an body, which carries out a conformity assessment, including calibration, testing, certification and inspection.

 Section 2.
-This Law prescribes the general principles of conformity assessment in the regulated sphere and the accreditation system in the regulated and non-regulated spheres.
+This Law prescribes the general principles of conformity assessment in the regulated sphere and the accreditation system in the regulated and non-regulated spheres, and also the general principles of market surveillance.

 [21 October 1999]